 See if it might be a fit for you.
 We could jump on a call or.
 Talk about it a little bit.
 So until then see you on the next episode, have a great day.

-Mike: an active real estate investor?
-If so, and you want to latch onto the power of surrounding yourself with over a hundred of the nation’s leading real estate.
-All committed to building stronger businesses and living richer fuller lives.
-You should jump on a call with us to learn more about investor fuel.
+Mike: Are you an active real estate investor?
+If so, and you want to latch onto the power of surrounding yourself with over a hundred of the nation’s leading real estate investors, all committed to building stronger businesses and living richer fuller lives.
+You should jump on a call with us to learn more about Investor Fuel.
+Simply visit investorfuel.com to get started.[00:25:00]